kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

 ## Add interactivity to BookSearch

-Let's import the stuff we need `elm/Widget/BookSearch.elm`.
+Let's import the stuff we need at the top of `elm/Widget/BookSearch.elm`.

 ```elm
 import Api.Generated exposing (Book)